Author picture Phil Leggetter

 Building an event gateway with Google Eventarc

-Eventarc offers basic point-to-point routing for events but no processing or storage.
+Eventarc offers basic point-to-point routing for events but no complex processing or storage.
 However, you can relatively easily ingest events from external sources thanks to its public API and integrations with other Google products, such as Google Pub/Sub.

 CapabilityHow Eventarc faresHow to plug the gaps